NitorInc/NitoriWare/README.md

 # Contributing

-We haven't properly opened non-code contributions yet because we're a bit backed up, so we could use some more hands on deck programming microgames.
-This project is made using the [Unity engine](https://unity3d.com/get-unity/download).
-If you're interested in helping us out, [this guide](./CONTRIBUTING-MICROGAME.md) should tell you what you need to know to start making microgames!
+If you want to be part of the collab and work on your own microgame, sign up [right here](http://bit.do/nitorinccollab)!
+Programmers, artists, musicians, and localizers are wanted to help us put these games together!
+If programming is your thing, then you should know this project is made using the [Unity engine](https://unity3d.com/get-unity/download).
+Other types of contributions outside the collab are welcome in certain areas.
+Again, the best way to find out is to join our Discord, or just message us if you think you have anything else to contribute.